The Tribunal has a President and Tribunal members who make decisions under the Act.

 Dr Helen Ward (since 2017)

-The Tribunal has two full-time community members, two part-time community members, and 15 sessional community members.
+The Tribunal has four part-time community members, and eight sessional community members.

 The Hon Keith Wilson AM